Flag of the European Union EU Clinical Trials Register Help

 End point description

 An AE is any noxious, pathologic, or unintended change in anatomical, physiologic, or metabolic function as indicated by physical signs, symptoms, or laboratory changes occurring in any phase of a clinical study, whether or not considered product-related.
 This includes an exacerbation of a pre-existing condition.
 A TEAE is defined as an AE with an onset that occurs after receiving study drug.
 The Safety Analysis Set consisted of all prospective participants who received any amount of IP.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all treated participants in this study.

 End point type